siddhanthaldar/deep_learning_codes/README.md

 # deep_learning
-Repository for keeping Deep Learning algorithms
+Repository for keeping codes related to Deep Learning.